-For some time, Red Dapple wasn't an 'in vogue' colour, specifically amongst exhibitors and those within the show ring.
+For some time, a Red Dapple Dachshund wasn't an 'in vogue' colour, specifically amongst exhibitors and those around the show ring.
 I'm very pleased to see that the colour is becoming popular again as not only is this little guy stunning, he has a fantastic pedigree and is completely delicious in every way.
 A total keeper!!

 Groover will be invaluable to us in our breeding when he is fully grown.
 He is PRA Clear, his Sire is an older stud dog, a Champion, who shows no signs of any health issues to date, specifically IVDD, and this is always very reassuring.